 The enterprise grows – perhaps the proprietor ends up hiring other villagers to join in the labor, or even his own family.
 A strategy is developed to grow – perhaps to bring the tanned opossum skins to other islands.

 The man’s purpose is to make a living, to increase his wealth.
 It’s a very base purpose to have a business, but it’s his purpose, never the less.

-Over time, the business world has grown – there are colleges for business, and magazines, and clubs, and all sorts of thinking going on around the idea of business.
-The thinkers come to the conclusion that a purpose like “increasing wealth” is just too primal – and gee, why should the customers care about your becoming more wealthy or not.
+Over time, the business world has grown — there are colleges for business, and magazines, and clubs, and all sorts of thinking going on around the idea of business.
+The thinkers come to the conclusion that a purpose like “increasing wealth” is just too primal — and gee, why should the customers care about whether you are becoming more wealthy or not?
 They like your opossum skins.